edwardfxiao/react-inputs-validation/docs/v4-doc.md

       agree?
     </div>
   } //Required.[Html].Default: none.
-  validationOption={{
-    name: 'agreement', //Optional.[String].Default: "".
-To display in the Error message. i.e Please check the ${name}.
-    check: true, //Optional.[Bool].Default: true.
-To determin if you need to validate.
-    required: true, //Optional.[Bool].Default: true.
-To determin if it is a required field.
-    // showMsg: true, //Optional.[Bool].Default: true.
-To determin display the error message or not.
-    // locale: 'en-US', //Optional.[String].Default: "en-US".
-For error message display.
-Current options are ['zh-CN', 'en-US']; Default is 'en-US'.
-If your are looking for more options, you can take a look of 'window.REACT_INPUTS_VALIDATION' section, which provides the extensibility for your own locale.
-    // msgOnError: "Your custom error message if you provide the validationOption['msgOnError']", //Optional.[String].Default: "".
-Show your custom error message no matter what when it has error if it is provied.
-    // msgOnSuccess: "Your custom success message if you provide the validationOption['msgOnSuccess'].
-Otherwise, it will not show, not even green border." //Optional.[String].Default: "".
-Show your custom success message no matter what when it has error if it is provied.
-  }}

   // asyncMsgObj={{
   //   error: false, // Optional.[Bool].Default: false.
 (Server response) Backend validation result.
   //   message: '', // Optional.[String].Default: "".
 (Server response) Your AJAX message.
 For instance, provide it when backend returns 'USERNAME ALREADY EXIST'